MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/fs-integration.md

 ## Prerequisites

-- Complete the setup instructions for [Field Service and Dynamics 365 Remote Assist integration]().
-Learn how to set up the Dynamics 365 Field Service with Dynamics 365 Remote Assist mobile [here](../troubleshoot-field-service.md).
+- Complete the setup instructions for [Dynamics 365 Field Service integration](../troubleshoot-field-service.md).

 ## How it works